unahouExosite/docs/exositeready/gwe/getting_started.md

 This section is provided to help you quickly download Gateway Engine, install it onto your gateway and start using it as quickly and easily as possible.
 Once you've completed this section you will have a Gateway Engine installed and running on a gateway.
+If you encounter any issues, please contact the dedicated GWE support team at [gwesupport@exosite.com](mailto:gwesupport@exosite.com).

 ## Minimum Requirements